Which Disney Cruise Ship is Best?

 Disney Dream

-The Disney Dream is the first of the “Dream Class” of ships and entered service in 2011.
+Next in our Disney ship comparison lesson, The Disney Dream is the first of the “Dream Class” of ships and entered service in 2011.
 Disney Dream currently sails Bahamian and Western Caribbean itineraries, along with European sailings across the Atlantic!
+Dream carries 4,000 passengers, making it a great mid-size ship.

-✨ Water Slide: The AquaDuck is the first “water coaster at sea” — a 765-foot-long, white and see-through tube water slide that winds over the edge of the ship and through the forward funnel.
+Water Slide: The AquaDuck is the first “water coaster at sea!”
+This 765-foot-long tube water slide winds over the edge of the ship and through the forward funnel.

 Disney Fantasy

 Sister to Disney Dream, Disney Fantasy launched in 2012 sailing primarily Bahamian and Caribbean itineraries.
-It is almost identical to Dream except for these features:
+It is almost identical to Dream (including guest capacity) except for these features:

-✨ Water Slide: Disney Fantasy has an AquaDuck slide (running the length of the pool deck, up high) AND an AquaLab slide on the aft (back section) of the ship.
+Water Slide: Disney Fantasy has an AquaDuck slide (running the length of the pool deck, up high).
+Plus, find an AquaLab slide on the aft (back section) of the ship.

 Disney Wish